-Early Warning systems enables lenders to proactively identify those customers who have a predicted high risk of becoming seriously delinquent in the very near future.
+Early warning systems enables lenders to proactively identify those customers who have a predicted high risk of becoming seriously delinquent in the very near future.
 Given this insight, the organization is then able to engage with the customer and agree appropriate actions aimed at preventing the situation worsening.

 Several factors are behind this recent increase in interest.
 Given the current economic uncertainty, credit providers are facing entirely new set of risks.
 Customers transitioning out of government led payment moratoria need to be closely monitored.
 What level of future payment certainty can be assumed?
 How stable is their income?
 Have they been in receipt of income subsidies paid by the state?
 Is this is masking the risk that the customer will not actually have a job to return to?

 All these factors have an impact on the potential for future delinquency.
-Post-moratoria defaults will undoubtedly rise but organization’s are struggling to identify which existing customers are most at risk.
+Post-moratoria defaults will undoubtedly rise but organisation’s are struggling to identify which existing customers are most at risk.
 Foresight is more important than ever.
 However, predictive models that are based solely on historic credit data can no longer be relied upon and need to be recalibrated, re-tested and re-validated.

 All of this is taking place against a backdrop of intense competitive pressure.
-Organization’s need to ensure that they move before their competitors in bringing customer accounts up to date as the further down the queue, they find themselves, the greater the risk of default.
+Organisation’s need to ensure that they move before their competitors in bringing customer accounts up to date as the further down the queue, they find themselves, the greater the risk of default.

 The need for new risk models